Guide

 FAQs on increasing prices

-Here are common questions answers about increasing prices for small businesses.
+Here are answers to common questions about increasing prices for your small business.

 How much should I increase my prices?

-A good starting point is a 3-5% increase to cover inflation and rising costs.
-Analyze your profit margins, competitor pricing, and the value you provide to determine the right amount for your business.
-It's often better to make smaller, regular increases than a single large one.
+Start with a 3–5% increase to cover inflation and rising costs, keeping in mind that some sector costs are predicted to increase by 5–10% this year.
+Analyze your margins, competitor pricing, and customer value to find the right amount, and make smaller, regular increases rather than one large jump.

 What are the main pricing strategies for small businesses?